While repetition in the humdrum of daily life can at times be a little boring – capturing it in your photography can create an image with real impact.

 Broken repetition might include adding a contrasting object (color, shape, texture) or removing one of the repeating objects.

 Pay particular attention to where in your frame to place the break in the pattern.
-It might be that the rule of thirds comes in to play here (the example to left might be improved simply by placing the red bead slightly higher or lower in the frame).
+It might be that the rule of thirds comes into play here.

 Also consider your focal point in these shots – the broken pattern might be a logical spot to have everything focussed sharply.